daattali/beautiful-jekyll/_posts/2020-08-21-how-to-get-your-kids-to-do-chores-even-if-they-complain-every-time.md

 And routines that build good habits, I’ve found, have been 100% worth it so far.

 _PS if chores is an area you’d like to work on with your kids, my mail list is receiving a free sheet of age appropriate suggestions for chores for kids this Friday!
 If you’re not on it yet (why not? 😉), you can send me an email at_ [_simplehomemom@gmail.com_](mailto:eastcoastkellyb@gmail.com) _to get that freebie._

-Cheers,

-Kelly

-**Did you find this helpful?
-If so, I would greatly appreciate if you shared it.**